spikegrobstein/acbtool/README.markdown

 ## Building

 `acbtool` depends on libiconv.
-This library is used for converting from UTF16 to UTF8 and can be downloaded from http://www.gnu.org/software/libiconv/
+OSX seems to ship with libiconv installed, but Ubuntu Linux does not.
+This library is used for converting from UTF16 to UTF8 and may be installed using your distribution's package manager or downloaded from http://www.gnu.org/software/libiconv/

 To build the software, run the make.sh command (included in this archive). it will output a commandline program called `acbtool`

 This should build on any POSIX operating system (OSX, Linux, BSD, maybe cygwin?, etc) without modification.
+It has only been tested on 64-bit Intel OSX machines as of this writing.
+I believe that it won't function properly on 32-bit PPC OSX at this time.

 ## Acknowledgements